 It is increasingly important to understand how toxic work climates breed insider incidents.
 Between 2018 and 2020, the number of insider incidents has increased by 47%.
-Given this increased prevalence, it’s not surprising that as of today, 90% of organizations report feeling vulnerable to insider threats.
+Given this increased prevalence, it’s not surprising that 90% of organizations report feeling vulnerable to insider threats as of today.

 The Critical Pathway Model of Insider Threat

 The most widely used framework for developing insider risk management programs is the Critical Pathway Model.
-This model suggests that when certain personal dispositions (e.g, poor social skills) are paired with specific stressors (e.g., financial issues), it can lead to concerning behaviors.
-If these behaviors are not addressed through adequate interventions, the individual is more likely to pursue insider acts.
+This model suggests that when certain personal dispositions (e.g., poor social skills) are paired with specific stressors (e.g., financial issues), it can lead to concerning behaviours.
+If these behaviours are not addressed through adequate interventions, the individual is more likely to pursue insider acts.